nik1t7n/get-git/README.md

 Once upon a time in the wild world of GitHub, developers were plagued by the monotonous task of managing repositories manually.
 Deleting an old repo, transferring one to a new account, or even checking for duplicates was a journey fraught with frustration and errors. 😩

-In a quest to reclaim lost time and sanity, the **GitHub Assistant** was born.
+In a quest to reclaim lost time and sanity, the **Get Git** was born.
 This command-line wizard automates the mundane and brings a touch of magic to repository management.
 With asynchronous powers, interactive prompts, and colorful console outputs courtesy of the `rich` library, say goodbye to manual drudgery and hello to a streamlined workflow! 🎉

 ---

 ## Features

-The GitHub Assistant is packed with superpowers to handle your repository woes:
+The Get Git is packed with superpowers to handle your repository woes:

 - **View Repositories**
   Quickly fetch and filter your repositories (all, owned, or collaborated) and display them in vibrant tables. 🌈